heynineteen/git-credential-keyed-helper-cpp/README.md

 This entry means the content of `C:/my-repos/heynineteen/.gitconfig` will be included in the git conguration when the current folder is or is a child folder of `C:/my-repos/heynineteen/`.

 ## Using the credential helper
 Attempting to access the remote git repo will result in git asking the helper for credentials.
-The helper will attempt to retrieve the credentials Windows Credential Manager using the key built from the argument in the `credntial.helper` section of the .gitconfig file and the host of the remote repo e.g.`heynineteen @ github.com`.
+The helper will attempt to retrieve the credentials Windows Credential Manager using the key built from the argument in the `credential.helper` section of the .gitconfig file and the host of the remote repo e.g.`heynineteen @ github.com`.
 If the credentials cannot be found, the user is prompted for the username and password.
 Since the use of passwords has been deprecated in this situation, you need to provide a personal access token when prompted for the password.
 The credential helper will then store the credential in Windows Credential Manager.

 ## Debugging
 - Ensure all steps in the [prerequisites](#prerequisites) have been followed.